So you think you may have scalp psoriasis?

 UV light is considered to be the original psoriasis treatment.
 Speak to your doctor or dermatologist about phototherapy treatment if it’s a treatment you wish to pursue.
 Many UV Combs and lamps are appearing on the market.

-OTC treatment of scalp psoriasis is best achieved by shampoos containing the active ingredients Coal Tar and Salicylic Acid.
-As these ingredients can be harsh by themselves, it is also recommended that scalp psoriasis sufferers use these only when required, and use a very mild non-perfumed shampoo in between flare ups.
+OTC treatment of scalp psoriasis is best achieved by shampoos containing the active ingredients Coal Tar and/or Salicylic Acid.
+As these ingredients can be harsh by themselves, it is also recommended that scalp psoriasis sufferers use these only when required, and use a very mild non-perfumed shampoo in between flare-ups.
 The gentler the shampoo the better!
 Try not to wash too much otherwise you’ll strip your scalp of its natural oils.

 Note, for more severe conditions we highly recommend that you visit a dermatologist who will be able to prescribe stronger treatments.